hindu-comm/weblogs/manasataramgini/2013/07/2013-07-13_the-fake-scientist.md

 introduced a non-existent band there.
-Thus, sometimes he made cells look the way he wanted, other times he produced audacious interactions between proteins and epigenetically marked peptides in histones, and yet other times he made proteins remodel nucleosomes submitting to his will\!
+Thus, sometimes he made cells look the way he wanted, other times he produced audacious interactions between proteins and epigenetically marked peptides in histones, and yet other times he made proteins remodel nucleosomes submitting to his will!
 With practice he moved from a cheap con-artist to an artful dodger.
-Lo and behold\!
+Lo and behold!
 His delicate Photoshop pieces were soon gracing the English tabloid, which Chinese would kill to publish in, or the venerable journals of biological sciences or the awfully bloated cancer research journals.
 The Journal of Cell Biology was well-known for its stiff stance towards manufactured data, taking pride in claiming to be a “high impact” journal and a pioneer in calling out data manipulation.
 But the said cracker sneaked one of his Photoshop masterpieces in, right through the defenses of JCB.
-Looking admiringly at his manuscript’s proofs he knew he had truly come of age, a dhUrta like him had not existed – he was invulnerable\!
-He had vanity articles prepared about
-himself: they declared him to be a great scientist though he knew not what scientists really did.
+Looking admiringly at his manuscript’s proofs he knew he had truly come of age, a dhUrta like him had not existed – he was invulnerable!
+He had vanity articles prepared about himself: they declared him to be a great scientist though he knew not what scientists really did.
 Even the mlechCha-s bought that and feted him in their rAjadhAnI as a titled professor.

 An inner circle of compatriots he corrupted with his duNDukatva and initiated them into the inner secrets of the hastini gharAna of cancer